erikaduan/aws_notes/README.md

 </br>

-# Create user groups with different S3 bucket access policies
+# Create different IAM policies for different user groups
-Log in via your `admin_<name>` IAM account to create more user groups.
-You can use the IAM console or CloudShell to create:
-+ An `engineer` user group for individuals with `GET` and `PUT` access to all S3 and Glue resources.
-+ A `analyst` user group for individuals with `GET` access to all S3 buckets and `PUT` access for objects from specific S3 access points.
-This user group also has `GET` and `PUT` access to all EC2 instances, Sagemaker, Lambda and ECS.

-We ideally want to separate data engineering and data analysis work components using IAM user group-based policies.
-When accessing AWS from a private external environment, we need to restrict data migration tasks to a limited group of individuals i.e. the `engineer` user group.
+We ideally want to separate data engineering and data analysis work components using IAM user group policies.
+When accessing AWS from a private external environment, we might want to restrict data migration tasks to a limited group of individuals i.e. the `engineer` user group.
+We might also want to restrict data uploads by the `analyst` user group to existing S3 data objects.
 ![](/figures/aws_s3_access.svg)

-To create an `engineer` user group:
+To create an `engineer` user group IAM policy:
-1. Create a new user group named `engineer` using **Access management -> User groups** in the IAM console or via `aws iam create-group --group-name engineer` in CloudShell.
-2. Create an engineer access policy named `engineer_access` via **Access management -> Policies -> Create policy** and input the following code into the JSON editor.
-AWS resource access for the `engineer` user group includes unrestricted access to Glue and unrestricted access to `arn:aws:s3:::<name>-landing-zone` and `arn:aws:s3:::<name>-analysis` S3 buckets.
-Resource and object ARNS need to be specified for `s3:GetObject` and `s3:PutObject` actions and `iam:PassRole` is required for `s3:CreateJob`.
-The JSON policy settings for enabling user security settings management are listed [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_examples_aws_my-sec-creds-self-manage.html).
+1. Create an engineer access policy named `engineer_access` via **Access management -> Policies -> Create policy** and input the following code into the JSON editor.

     <details><summary>JSON code</summary><p>